qwaneu/qwaneu.github.io/_drafts/tdd-naming-tests.md

 ---

-We use test names or test descriptions to tell what the test is about: what is the action or event, what is the expected result?
+We use test names or test descriptions to tell what the test is about: what is the action or event, what is the expected result.

 ![picture of a stack of colorful name cards](/attachments/blogposts/2021/tdd/chuttersnap-JChRnikx0tM-unsplash.jpg) {: class="post-image post-image-50" }